piyushc110/Entry-Management-Software/README.md

 -  open the terminal.
 -  use `cd project` to enter in the folder.
 -  run `npm install` to install dependancies.

+-  To use the SMS and Email facility you have to enter your creditentials

+     For SMS:

+     Add your Sid and authToken

+     Enter your twilio Number at given space under path app.post('/checkin)->Visitor.find->Visitor.create

+     For Email:

+     Enter email id and password in attributes of transporter variable

+     Enter email id at two places:

+     1: app.post('/checkout')->Visitor.find->Visitor.create->mailOptions

+     2: app.post('/checkout')->Visitors.find->Host.find->Host.updateOne->mailOptions

 -  Then run `node app.js`.
 -  Visit localhost:3000 to view your web page.